8:55 Welcome and Introductions

 Jeanette K. Doran has served as President and General Counsel of the North Carolina Institute for Constitutional Law since returning to the Institute to reorganize and restart the organization in July 2019.

-Her past work experience includes a clerkship in the Middle District of North Carolina, work in the appeals section of the Federal Public Defender as the Research and Writing Attorney, and a staff position at the School of Government at UNC-Chapel Hill.
-Jeanette joined NCICL in 2005, eventually becoming the Institute's Executive Director in 2011.
-In December 2013, Jeanette was appointed by the then-Governor to serve as Chairman of the newly established Board of Review at the Division of Employment Security, Department of Commerce and completed her public service there in June 2019.
+Jeanette's past work experience includes a clerkship in the Middle District of North Carolina, work in the appeals section of the Federal Public Defender as the Research and Writing Attorney, and a staff position at the School of Government at UNC-Chapel Hill.
+She joined NCICL in 2005, eventually becoming the Institute's Executive Director in 2011.
+In December 2013, she was appointed by the then-Governor to serve as Chairman of the newly established Board of Review at the Division of Employment Security, Department of Commerce and completed her public service there in June 2019.

 Click here for more information about Jeanette.